SRA-VJTI/Wall-E/Installations.md

 </p>

 **Pro Tip**:
-`cd %userprofile%\Desktop\Wall-E` takes you to the Wall-E directory which contains all the required code
+`cd ~/Projects/Wall-E` takes you to the Wall-E directory which contains all the required code

 ## For Linux